GEIGEIGEIST/TOTEM/README.md

 ## BUY

-You can buy TOTEM kits and finished builds on [keeb.supply](https://keeb.supply/products/geist-totem) (worldwide shipping)
+You can buy TOTEM kits and finished builds on [keeb.supply](https://keeb.supply/products/geist-totem) (based in Germany)

 ***